bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+ - adaptive layout is good for quick deployment for specific devices, responvise layout is good for thousands of devices and takes      longer to build.

 2. Describe what it means to be mobile first vs desktop first.

+ - mobile first mean we will coding using small size of screen firt, and move on to the bigger screen ( using mix-width).
+Desktop first is the oppesite of mobile first ( using max-width)

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+ - it will set the base-font equal to 10px.

 4. How would you describe preprocessing to someone new to CSS?

+ - Preprocessing is the way that we are written CSS in the difference language, and it will compile into normal CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+ - I like the LESS concept because it will organize my code.
+I do not have much trouble in this concept.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.